Screaming Lord Sutch

-Screaming Lord Sutch (born David Edward Sutch, 10 November 1940 – 16 June 1999) was an English musician and perennial parliamentary candidate.
+David Edward Sutch (10 November 1940 – 16 June 1999), known as Screaming Lord Sutch, was an English musician and perennial parliamentary candidate.

 He was the founder of the Official Monster Raving Loony Party and served as its leader from 1983 to 1999, during which time he stood in numerous parliamentary elections.
 He holds the record for contesting the most Parliamentary elections: 39 between 1963 and 1997.
-As a singer, he variously worked with Keith Moon, Jeff Beck, Jimmy Page, Ritchie Blackmore, Charlie Watts, John Bonham, Noel Redding, Mitch Mitchell and Nicky Hopkins, and is known for his recordings with Joe Meek including "Jack the Ripper" (1963).
+As a singer, he variously worked with Keith Moon, Jeff Beck, Jimmy Page, Ritchie Blackmore, Charlie Watts, John Bonham, Noel Redding, Mitch Mitchell and Nicky Hopkins, and is known for his recordings with Joe Meek, including "Jack the Ripper" (1963).

 Early life

-Sutch was born at New End Hospital in Hampstead, north London, and grew up in Harrow.
+David Edward Sutch was born on 10 December 1940 in Hampstead, London.
+His father, a policeman, was killed in the Blitz when Sutch was 10 months old.
+He was raised by his mother, Annie (also known as Nancy), who worked as a cleaner and store clerk.
+Sutch grew up in Harrow.

 Musical career

-In the 1960s, inspired by Screamin' Jay Hawkins, he changed his stage name to "Screaming Lord Sutch, 3rd Earl of Harrow", despite having no connection with the peerage.
-It later became customary for the UK press to refer to him as "Screaming Lord Sutch", or simply "Lord Sutch".
+In the 1960s, inspired by Screamin' Jay Hawkins, he adopted the stage name "Screaming Lord Sutch, 3rd Earl of Harrow", although he had no link whatsoever with the peerage.
+The British press subsequently took to referring to him as "Screaming Lord Sutch", or simply "Lord Sutch".

-During the 1960s, Screaming Lord Sutch was known for his horror-themed stage show, dressing as Jack the Ripper, pre-dating the shock rock antics of Arthur Brown and Alice Cooper.
-Accompanied by his band, the Savages, he started by coming out of a black coffin (once being trapped inside of it, an incident parodied in the film Slade in Flame).
-Other props included knives and daggers, skulls and "bodies".
-Sutch booked themed tours, such as 'Sutch and the Roman Empire', where Sutch and the band members would be dressed up as Roman soldiers.
-Fellow musician Chas McDevitt has claimed that he gave the idea for a Screamin' Jay Hawkins-inspired act to Sutch's manager Paul Lincoln after seeing Hawkins perform in New York in 1957, having already considered emulating Hawkins himself by starting his act by emerging from a silk-lined coffin but deciding that he "(didn't have) the personality to carry this off", stating that "no one in this country had heard of Hawkins until the mid-60s".
+During that decade, Screaming Lord Sutch became known for a horror‑themed stage show in which he appeared dressed as Jack the Ripper, anticipating the shock rock theatricality of Arthur Brown and Alice Cooper.
+Accompanied by his band, the Savages, he would open the performance by emerging from a black coffin (on one occasion he became trapped inside, an incident later parodied in the film Slade in Flame).
+His other props included knives, daggers, skulls and artificial corpses.
+Sutch organised themed tours, among them "Sutch and the Roman Empire", for which he and the band dressed as Roman soldiers.
+The fellow musician Chas McDevitt later claimed that he himself had suggested a Screamin' Jay Hawkins‑style act to Sutch's manager, Paul Lincoln, after seeing Hawkins perform in New York in 1957.
+McDevitt had contemplated emulating Hawkins by beginning his own act with an emergence from a silk‑lined coffin, but had concluded that he "(didn't have) the personality to carry this off", observing that "no one in this country had heard of Hawkins until the mid‑60s".

-Despite a self-confessed lack of vocal talent, Sutch released horror-themed singles during the early to mid-1960s, the most popular being "Jack the Ripper".
-His single "The Cheat" has been cited as a proto-psychedelic recording.
-Early works included recordings produced by audio pioneer Joe Meek.
+Despite what was widely regarded, and what he himself acknowledged, as a limited vocal ability, Sutch released a string of horror‑themed singles during the early to mid‑1960s, the most popular of which was "Jack the Ripper".
+His single "The Cheat" has been cited as a proto‑psychedelic recording.
+His early output included recordings produced by the audio innovator Joe Meek.